mmbman/Katagiri/1979-06-13-Fukanzazengi-Lecture5.md

 ##### 38:19

 **Question**: Roshi?
 Is there any value in, I have a thought? *[unintelligible]* During zazen I had a thought, it was what I'll have for dinner.
 And the next moment, I don't have that thought anymore.
-So I'm aware that I have a thought, and then I drop it; I don't have to spend and time judging it, just being with the moment.
+So I'm aware that I have a thought, and then I drop it; I don't have to spend any time judging it, just being with the moment.
 And if it comes up again, just put it down *[unintelligible]*

 **Katagiri**: Do you mean in zazen?